rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-host/index.md

 - The SSH daemon is configured to change the internet-facing port, disallow root login and allow only the non-root user account to log in only via SSH public key authentication.
 If set in the host server's configuration file, [two-factor authetication (2FA)](https://en.wikipedia.org/wiki/Multi-factor_authentication) with [time-based one-time passwords (TOTP)](https://en.wikipedia.org/wiki/Multi-factor_authentication) is configured for access via the public internet.
 Login via the wireguard tunnel is excluded from 2FA so that automation scripts run on the control node can manage the host via the tunnel without manual intervention

-- The host server's firewall is configured to only open ports needed for [rollyourown.xyz](https://rollyourown.xyz) projects and enable NAT for outbound communication from [LXD containers](https://linuxcontainers.org/lxd/) deployed on the server
+- The host server's firewall is configured to allow communication between control node and host server with no other internet-facing ports opened.
+Ports required by a [rollyourown.xyz](https://rollyourown.xyz) project are opened if needed by the LXD container management agent during project deployment.
+Also, NAT is enabled for outbound communication from [LXD containers](https://linuxcontainers.org/lxd/) deployed on the server and DNS resolution via Consul is enabled

 - [LXD](https://linuxcontainers.org/lxd/) is installed and configured on the host server so that container images can be uploaded to the host server and launched by project automation scripts.
 Snapd channel pinning is used to avoid unexpected upgrading of LXD in a running project